abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 ## Answers for Advanced Solutions

 ### Static Modifier added to X & Y Variables of Pong Balls or Stars Array of Objects
+Static Variables are stored in one memory location and never changed, accessed by either the public or private modifier affecting garbage collection

+So, this Object Array is built on the same coordinate, repeated many times, making it similar to a single object instance

 # Ideas
 When Pong Balls, or stars, are printed to the screen, a chance exists by using random, that the star will be half off the screen